syntaqx/weightloss-journal/README.md

 sufficient protein (Fiber has been a challenge even with the supplements, but that too) - So more protein drinks.
 Still considering Whey Powder but haven't found anything that doesn't sound disgusting.

+Because I basically owned 1 set of gym clothes, I also bought a few sets of various Joggers/Running Pants and a few workout tank tops (all of which I've not liked) off Amazon.

 ### March 21, 2023

 I use TikTok a lot for general happiness, but also started following a lot of influencers for gym, weight loss, etc. The